-Historical note: the VariantDir function used to be called BuildDir, a name which was removed because the SCons functionality differs from a familiar model of a "build directory" implemented by other build systems like GNU Autotools.
+The VariantDir function used to be called BuildDir, a name which was changed because it turned out to be confusing: the SCons functionality differs from a familiar model of a "build directory" implemented by certain other build systems like GNU Autotools.
 You might still find references to the old name on the Internet in postings about SCons, but it no longer works.